 Unstacked insurance has several drawbacks

-If your insurance isn’t stacked, you’re more likely to have to pay for accident-related charges out of pocket.
+If your auto insurance isn’t stacked, you’re more likely to have to pay for accident-related charges out of pocket.

-Let’s say a motorist who doesn’t have insurance hits your car and hurt you.
+Let’s say a motorist who doesn’t have insurance hits your car and hurts you.
 You have unstacked UM insurance with a $25,000 limit.
 If your medical expenditures total more than $25,000, you may have to pay the difference out of pocket.
 However, if you had stacked UM coverage, you might be able to use the UM coverage from other vehicles to assist cover the rest of your medical costs.

 Even with stacked insurance, you may be able to increase your UM/UIM coverage limits on each vehicle separately.